Third-year player, Ella Cammon, wins her 3rd hustle award of her high school career.

 The volleyball team is saying goodbye to five seniors this 2024 season, but the younger girls are ready to step up to the plate.
 “We will have a lot of experience returning next season.” shares Earleywine.

-The future of Flora Volleyball looks bright as they start the learning and playing experience at a younger age, allowing for more time to learn and improve.
+According to Earleywine, the future of Flora Volleyball looks bright as they start the learning and playing experience at a younger age, allowing for more time to learn and improve.